Skip to content

 Unique indexing of Components mesh vertices

 In an OpenGeode model, each Component mesh has its own set of vertices with a continuous indexing.
-But several vertices from several BRep Component meshes may represent a single point in the model (groups of black points on image).
+But several vertices from several BRep Component meshes may represent a single point in the model (groups of blue points on image).
 A model vertex represented by potentially several mesh vertices is called unique vertex.

 data model 8